 The first step is to check the water.
 It is important to check for phosphates before you start to avoid any unpleasant surprises.
 You should try to reduce the level of phosphorus by increasing the flow.
 To do this, you can use granular ferric oxide, also known as Rowaphos or PF.
 You can place the granular PF in the tank by putting it in a high-flow area.
 When used regularly, it will absorb phosphate until it is spent and should be replaced monthly.

 High levels of phosphates can be removed with the help of a phosphate-absorbing resin.
-There are several different absorbing products that are used for lowering the PH level.
+Several different absorbing products are used for lowering the PH level.
 Rowaphos is one of these.
 Another option is to place the PF in a reactor.
 This is a tube that is filled with the PF and carbon remover.
 The tank water is pumped through it.
 The reactor tumbles the media so every surface can absorb nutrients.
 Some reef tank owners use several reactors to achieve their desired phosphorus removal.

 The main cause of high phosphate levels in reef tanks is dead reef rock, also known as tufa rock, or crushed coral substrate.
 The latter is more likely to contain large amounts of phosphates than the former.
 While some phosphates are tightly bound, others may break loose and dissolve in the right biochemical conditions.
 You can perform a soluble phosphorus test by placing a small sample of the water in a bucket.
 This will tell you whether or not the phosphate content is high or low, or even if you need to make a change.